Microturbine: Ultra micro

-MIT started its millimeter size turbine engine project in the middle of the 1990s when Professor of Aeronautics and Astronautics Alan H. Epstein considered the possibility of creating a personal turbine which will be able to meet all the demands of a modern person's electrical needs, just as a large turbine can meet the electricity demands of a small city.
+MIT started its millimeter-size turbine engine project in the middle of the 1990s when Professor of Aeronautics and Astronautics Alan H. Epstein considered the possibility of creating a personal turbine which will be able to meet all the demands of a modern person's electrical needs, just as a large turbine can meet the electricity demands of a small city.
 Problems have occurred with heat dissipation and high-speed bearings in these new microturbines.
-Moreover, their expected efficiency is a very low 5-6%.
+Moreover, their expected efficiency is a very low, at 5–6%.
 According to Professor Epstein, current commercial Li-ion rechargeable batteries deliver about 120-150 Wh/kg.
-MIT's millimeter size turbine will deliver 500-700 Wh/kg in the near term, rising to 1,200-1,500 Wh/kg in the longer term.
+MIT's millimeter-size turbine will deliver 500-700 Wh/kg in the near term, rising to 1,200-1,500 Wh/kg in the longer term.

 A similar microturbine built by the Belgian Katholieke Universiteit Leuven has a rotor diameter of 20 mm and is expected to produce about 1000 W.

 Aircraft

 Safran-backed French startup Turbotech is developing a 73 kW turboprop with a recuperator to improve efficiency from 10 to 30%, for a brake specific fuel consumption similar to a piston engine, but 30 kg lighter at 55 kg and without cooling drag.

 Direct operating costs, Turbotech says, should be reduced by 30% due to more diverse fuels and lower maintenance with a doubled time between overhaul at 4,000 h.

 Targeted for high-end ultralight two-seaters and unmanned aircraft, it will be slightly more expensive than a competing Rotax 912 but should be as competitive over its life cycle.

 For a VTOL two-seater, a 55 kW turbogenerator would weigh 85 kg with fuel for 2.5 h of endurance instead of 1 ton of batteries.

-A demonstrator ran in 2016-17 and ground-testing began in the second half of 2018 before flight testing in the second half of 2019 and first delivery in the first half of 2020.
+A demonstrator ran in 2016–17 and ground-testing began in the second half of 2018 before flight-testing in the second half of 2019 and first delivery in the first half of 2020.

 The final assembly line was created in Toussus-le-Noble Airport near Paris, for a 1,000-engine annual output by 2025.

 A 30% efficiency is equivalent to a g/kWh fuel consumption with a 42.7 MJ/kg fuel.
 The 64 kg TP-R90 turboprop or TG-R90 turbogenerator can output 90 kW and burns 18-25 L of jet fuel per hour in cruise.

 Czech PBS Velká Bíteš offers its 180 kW TP100 turboprop weighing 61.6 kg for ultralights and UAVs, consuming 515 g/kWh.

-This is equivalent to % of efficiency with a 42.7 MJ/kg fuel.
+This is equivalent to % efficiency with a 42.7 MJ/kg fuel.

-Miami-based UAV Turbines developed its 40 hp Monarch RP (previously UTP50R) recuperated turboprop for around 1,320 lb-gross weight aircraft, to be tested on a TigerShark UAV.
+Miami-based UAV Turbines developed its 40 hp Monarch RP (previously UTP50R) recuperated turboprop for around 1,320 lb gross weight aircraft, to be tested on a TigerShark UAV.
 On 10 December 2019, the company unveiled its Monarch Hybrid Range Extender, a 33 shp hybrid-electric demonstrator based on its Monarch 5 turbine unveiled in September, weighting 27 kg for the engine and 54 kg for the whole system.